kgunnit/Learn-Git/Readme.md

-This is me making sure I understand Git.
+This is me making sure I understand Git.  changes

 I modified this file and applying it to master.